SteveBarnett/human-centred/_posts/2026-07-12-screen-reader-testing-workshop-for-wwam.md

     - VoiceOver (VO) comes bundled with macOS
     - JAWS (Windows only) is also good but expensive
 - **For quite a lot of testing, especially simpler components, we usually find the same issues whichever SR we're testing with**
+    - The jump from testing with zero screen readers to one is much bigger than the jump from one to two (or three).
 - No mobile testing today (VO on iOS, TalkBack on Android)
     - Laptops a bit better to huddle around in a group
     - Tricky to do both since they're so different